Dasharo/docs/docs/unified-test-documentation/dasharo-security/203-measured-boot.md

 **Test description**

-Measured Boot is a method for detecting changes to firmware by storing hashes of each firmware component into the TPM PCR registers.
+Measured Boot is a method for detecting changes to the firmware by storing hashes of each firmware component in the TPM PCR registers.
 If a PCR changes value across reboots, a change to the firmware has been made.
-This test aims to verify that Measured Boot is functional and measurements are stored in the TPM.a.
+This test aims to verify that Measured Boot is functional and that measurements are stored in the TPM.a.

 **Test configuration data**